 Upon adoption of the Interpretation, the Company has assessed whether it has any uncertain tax position.
 The Company applies significant judgement in identifying uncertainties over its income tax treatments.
 The Company assessed whether the Interpretation had an impact on its consolidated financial statements.
-The Company determined, based on its tax compliance review/assessment, in consultation with its tax counsel, that it is probable that its uncertain tax treatments (including those for the subsidiaries) will be accepted by the taxation authority.
-Accordingly, the interpretation did not have an impact on the consolidated financial statements of the Company.
+The Company determined, based on its tax compliance review/assessment, in consultation with its tax counsel, that it is probable that its income tax treatments (including those for the subsidiaries) will be accepted by the taxation authorities.
+Accordingly, the Interpretation did not have an impact on the consolidated financial statements of the Company.